 Su’ad Abdul Khabeer @DrSuad (Founding Director and Senior Editor) is a scholar-artist-activist whose work explores themes of race, religion and popular culture.
-She is currently an assistant professor of Anthropology and African American Studies at Purdue University.
+She is currently an associate professor of American Culture and Arab and Muslim American Studies at the University of Michigan.
 Su’ad received her PhD in cultural anthropology from Princeton University and is a graduate from the School of Foreign Service at Georgetown University.
 She also has an Islamic Studies diploma from the Institute at Abu Nour University (Damascus).
 Her latest book, Muslim Cool: Race, Religion and Hip Hop in the United States, examines how intersecting ideas of Blackness and Muslim identity challenge and reconstitute the meanings of race in the United States.

 Suad is deeply inspired by scholarship, like the work of Zora Neale Hurston and WEB Du Bois, that is holistic, both academic and creative, as well as committed to the public.
 Accordingly, Su’ad’s written work is accompanied by her one –woman performance piece, Sampled: Beats of Muslim Life, and her poetry was featured in the anthology Living Islam Out Loud: American Muslim Women Speak.
 It was Su’ad’s deep commitment to public scholarship that lead her to found Sapelo.
 She has also written for TheRoot.com, the Washington Post, trans-missions.org and the Huffington Post, The Islamic Monthly and has appeared on Al Jazeera English.
 A Brooklyn native, Su’ad is unashamedly Black, undeniably Latina, and unapologetically Muslim.

-Nsenga Knight @Nsenga_K (Managing Editor) grew up in a big Black Caribbean-American Muslim family in Flatbush, a caribbean colony in Brooklyn, New York.
+Nsenga Knight @Nsenga_K (Co-Founder and Managing Editor) grew up in a big Black Caribbean-American Muslim family in Flatbush, a Caribbean colony in Brooklyn, New York.
 She was born in the 80’s and gained a love for culture and everything Black in the 90’s.
 She left her parents home in 1999 via a full scholarship to Howard University where she studied Film Production and French.
-Nsenga was a francophile for most of my twenties and travelled the world with a love for languages, art and adventure.
-She chose to study film because she wanted to document and share the stores of African American Muslims in all of our complexities, depth, and eccentricities.
-This is still part of her mission and at the core of what she does as an artist.
-After 5 years of many jobs in TV and Film Nsenga decided to expand her depth and enrich her creativity by pursuing a Masters of Fine Arts degree at the University of Pennsylvania.
-These days Nsenga creates drawings, photographs, installations, and social practice projects.
-She merges the aesthetics and theoretical concerns of minimalism, abstraction the conceptual arts movement, new media, astronomy and Islamic geometrical art with issues surrounding the African American identity, social justice, history and embodied rituals.
-She is a wife and mom and sister to five other Knight women.
+Nsenga later earned a Masters of Fine Arts degree at the University of Pennsylvania.
+She chose to study film and fine arts because of her desire to document and share the stories of African American Muslims in all of our complexities, depth, and eccentricities.
+This personal mission is at the core of what she does at Sapelo Square.
+You can learn more about her artistic work and keep up with her exhibitions at nsengaknight.com

 Malikah A. Shabazz @malikah313BK (Arts and Culture Editor) is a Detroit born Brooklyn based media professional.
 She works in the television industry as a content and production coordinator.
 She is the director and producer of the short docs “The Vortex” and “Transplants”.
 She is the founder of the weekly blog “Detroit Girl In A NY World” and is also the curator of #BilalianExperience, an online collection of positive images of Black Muslims in America.
 She is currently in pre-production for her first short narrative film.